 To share their insights and the experiences of many parties, the Rli organised the ‘Engaged Sustainability Week’ in May 2020.
 Because of the Covid-situation, the Engaged Sustainability Week was an online event.
 During the Week several experts shared their views and the participants shared their experiences.

 Engaged Sustainability Week has taught us that conversations are most valuable when they take the form of a dialogue with people outside our everyday personal and professional circles.
 It is precisely by seeing things from someone else’s viewpoint - sometimes literally - that you arrive at a shared understanding and, from there, reach joint and workable solutions.
-For more information see this article.
+For more information see: Engaged sustainability: Five issues to consider

 Results of the Engaged Sustainability Week